 The 3GPP System shall be able to support devices (e.g., smart meter) with limited communication requirements and capabilities (e.g., devices without an IMS client).

 The 3GPP System shall support a lighter weight signalling for device configuration (i.e., service parameters) than is currently available in EPS.

+3GPP System shall be able to provide means for efficiently delivering text messages to/from devices

+3GPP System shall be able to support delivery of text messages to devices of minimum capability (e.g., devices without an IMS client or Internet Protocol support).

+3GPP System shall be able to support human-friendly identity of devices to/from which text message are sent.

+3GPP System shall be able to support filtering of text message from users or devices that the device owner do not allow to send

 5.19.3 Potential operational requirements